-Length: 0.09 miles Existing Section: 0 miles Proposed Section: 0.09 miles to the southeast corner of the park should be widened to at least 8 feet wide.
+0.09 miles Length: Existing Section: 0 miles Proposed Section: 0.09 miles park to the southeast corner of the park should be widened to at least 8 feet wide.
 A short connector trail should also be constructed between Leal Park and the proposed Kickapoo Rail Trail and/or Race Street; UPD will have to work with the landowner of the parking lot between Leal Park and the railroad to create this connection.
-UPD should also work with IDOT and the City of Urbana if there is an opportunity to connect Leal Park to Crystal
+UPD should also work with IDOT and the City of Urbana if there is an opportunity to connect Leal Park to Crystal Lake Park via Central Avenue using a bike boulevard concept.

-Description: The existing paved trail from the park's parking lot in the northwest corner of the park
+Description: The existing paved trail from the park's parking lot in the northwest corner of the